An average RTP (96.10%), low volatility, poor gameplay and lazy visual design make this China-themed game a hard-pass for us.

 The gameplay, therefore, is very basic.
 Where some slots embrace this as an advantage, here it just adds to the feeling that not much effort was put into the player’s experience of this slot when they were designing it.

 Three or more Bonus symbols trigger a Free Spin bonus with eight spins for three symbols, ten for four, and fifteen spins for five symbols.
+Additional bonus symbols result in even more spins, and can occur during Action Stacked Wilds.
+Additional free spins can also be won during the Free Spins themselves.

 Any winnings the player manages to nab during free spins are doubled.